BETTER THAN HAPPY – Episode 167

 “Instead of allowing our unconscious, unsupervised brains to picture all of those (magazine-perfect things), what I recommend is that you drop the part about what it’s going to look like on the outside.
 Instead, just picture what YOU are going to be like.
 What’s going to happen inside of you.
 Who are you going to be.
 What do you want to do.
 How do you want to show up.
 How do you want to handle real-life, when it happens.

 Real life is like a real home.
 I love to walk through model homes.
 They are beautiful and clean and everything is new.
-But model homes don’t have any of the stuff in them that we actually to live as people.
-Real life is not like a model home.
-It’s like a real home.
-It’s a home with the stuff that actually makes it a home – choices and trials and mistakes and emotions.
-This is the way of it.
-Let’s just be all in!”
+But model homes don’t have any of the stuff in them that we actually need to live as people.
+Real life is not like a model home.”

 I love this.
 I’m all in.
 This is the human experience!
 And it is amazing!